curvenote/blog/content/blog/curvenote-on-the-command-line.md

 ## Exporting Content to Word, PDF, LaTeX, MyST and more

 The last CLI service we'll talk about is `curvenote export`.
-This exposes functionality from Curvenote's open source [schema](https://github.com/curvenote/schema), [nbtx](https://github.com/curvenote/nbtx), and [prosemirror](https://prosemirror.org) extensions which constitute a powerful document translation engine.
-Able to convert files and text between Markdown (MyST), HTML, DOCX, ipynb, jupyter-books, LaTeX and PDF allowing you to build these documents on your local machine.
+This exposes functionality from Curvenote's open source [schema](https://github.com/curvenote/schema), [nbtx](https://github.com/curvenote/nbtx), and [prosemirror](https://prosemirror.net) extensions which constitute a powerful document translation engine.
+It is used to build Markdown (MyST), HTML, DOCX, ipynb, jupyter-books, LaTeX and PDF files locally from a Curvenote article.

 See the list of commands below: